offalynne/Input/docs/5.5/README.md

 &nbsp;

+**What versions of GameMaker does Input support?**

+Version 5 of Input primarily supports GameMaker LTS 2022, and in theory supports every version of GameMaker later than that.
+Later versions of GameMaker may change functionality in a way that Input is not forwards-compatible with, but Input uses only native GameMaker functions so is in the best possible position for long-term compatibility.

+&nbsp;

 **How is Input licensed?
 Can I use it for commercial projects?**

 [Input is released under the MIT license](https://github.com/JujuAdams/Input/blob/master/LICENSE).
 This means you can use it for whatever purpose you want, including commercial projects.
 It'd mean a lot to me if you'd drop our names in the credits (Juju Adams and Alynne Keith) and/or say thanks, but you're under no obligation to do so.